rusticstuff/simdutf8/BENCHMARKING.md

 # Measures for reproducible results
 * idle machine
-* performance governor
+* cpufreq performance governor
 * disable turbo mode
 * [cset shield](https://documentation.suse.com/sle-rt/12-SP4/html/SLE-RT-all/cha-shielding-model.html)
 * pin benchmark to one of the shielded cores
 * LTO makes a difference for some reason
-* codegen-units = 1 (most likely not needed)
+* disable hyper-threading (not sure if necessary, my test machine has no hyper threading)
-* disable hyper-threading (not sure if needed, my test machine has no hyper threading)
+* codegen-units = 1 (most likely not necessary)

 # Factors affecting performance
 * missed inlining plays a huge role of course, unfortunately one can not use `#[inline(always)] on